 In true Scottish style, the weather decided to be miserable for the majority of the weekend, and we spent most of the time hiding from the downpours in The Isle of Eriska Hotel’s Spa and pool (there are definitely worse ways to wait out the rain).
 The ESPA Spa offers some amazing treatments and products, but if massages aren’t your thing, make use of the sauna and Jacuzzi like we did and feel the weight of the world fall away.

-The Isle of Eriska Hotel & Spa is by no means cheap, but it doesn’t pretend to be.
-It offers luxury and 5 star service with a price to match – but if you have the cash, it’s worth every penny to play Lord of the Manor…even if only for a little while.
+The Isle of Eriska Hotel & Spa is by no means cheap – the hotel offers all-out luxury and 5-star service with a price to match – but, if you have the cash, it’s worth every penny to play Lord or Lady of the Manor…even if only for a little while.

 Address: Isle of Eriska Hotel, Spa & Golf

 Drive: Eriska is 12miles north of Oban and 40 miles south of Fort William, and can easily be reached by car from Glasgow and Edinburgh airports.

 Train: Connel Ferry train station is a 15-minute drive away from the island, from which you can grab a taxi or arrange a pick-up directly through the hotel.

 By Air: Thanks to the swanky helicopter pad, you can also land helicopters on the island, or book one of the sea plans from Oban Airport.

 Eriska offers special packages and discounts directly on their website, which often works out as far better value for money than through booking sites.
 Nightly rates on Booking.com start at approx. £330.00.

 LIKE THIS?
 SAVE IT ON PINTEREST!